AlGohry/image_gallery/README.md

-# Image Gallery - Real API
+# Image Gallery - Real API 📷

-A collection of photos and SVG images in one place on a page, so only one shows at a time 📷
+A collection of photos and SVG images in one place on a page, so only one shows at a time.
+You can view and download images at any time and from anywhere.

 ## Live Demo

-You can view a Live Demo of the project [here](https://algohry.github.io/weather_app/).
+You can view a Live Demo of the project [here](https://algohry.github.io/image_gallery/).

 ## Features